How to Avoid Car Salesman Techniques and Tactics

 The car salesman has you at a disadvantage.
-You see, he hones his car selling skills five or six days a week while you only buy a car once every three, four or five years.
+You see, he hones his car selling skills five or six days a week while you only buy a car once every three, four, or five years.

-Here we’ll share with you the nine most common car sales tactics and techniques used by these sales people.
-This will ensure you recognize what they’re trying to do and let you prepare your response ahead of time.
+Here I’ll share with you the nine most common car sales tactics and techniques these salespeople use.
+After reading this article, it will ensure you recognize what they’re trying to do and let you prepare your response ahead of time.

 1) Bait and Switch Advertising

-This also illustrates why you must do your research before hitting the dealership.
-That ensures you know whether it is the price you want.
+It is vital to research new cars online before hitting the dealership.
+Doing so ensures you know whether it is the price you want.
 If it is, then go ahead and say, “yes.”
 If you’re undecided, don’t be afraid to take a couple of steps back.

-3) Drawing Out The Car Buying Process
+3) Drawing Out the Car Buying Process

-Or you could be very patient, get out your phone and check your messages while your salesman is doing his thing…last but not least, you could get up and leave.
+Or you could be very patient, get out your phone and check your messages while your salesman is doing his thing.
+Last but not least, you could get up and leave.

 4) Focus on the Monthly Payments